By Greece specialist Abby

-When I visited, my guide Illias had me sit in one of the distant seats before he dropped a coin at the middle of the stage.
+When I visited, my guide Ilias had me sit in one of the distant seats before he dropped a coin at the middle of the stage.
 The quiet clank of metal on stone was as loud as if he’d dropped it right by my ear.

 It’s no surprise that locals and visitors still take advantage of such an evocative and technically excellent setting.
 Every summer, the theatre hosts a festival of musical concerts and performances of classic Greek plays.
 If you can fit it into your schedule, there’s nothing like watching Medea or Oedipus Rex in a 2,400-year-old classical amphitheatre.

 I was also fascinated by the rest of the site.
-Illias pointed out the dormitories where pilgrims were housed while being treated, the temple dedicated to the god, and the stadium where the ill took their exercise cures.
+Ilias pointed out the dormitories where pilgrims were housed while being treated, the temple dedicated to the god, and the stadium where the ill took their exercise cures.

 He also explained that, as a gift to the gods for being healed, supplicants would leave small tokens of their gratitude, often depicting the part of their body that was afflicted.
-You can see a few in the small adjacent museum, though most have been moved to the National Archeological Museum in Athens.
+You can see a few in the small adjacent museum, though most have been moved to the National Archaeological Museum in Athens.